 - 6. The Neighbourhood Plan has to support the delivery of the 'strategic policies' contained in the King's Lynn and West Norfolk Local Plan.
 The Local Plan sets the overall strategic policies such as the amount of new development and the distribution of that development across the district and the general protection of the environment. - 7.
 Within the adopted Local Plan Core Strategy (2011) North Wootton is a settlement adjacent to King's Lynn and the main towns under policy CS02, it considers the area to be a larger village providing significant local facilities, but because of their proximity to the main towns and particularly areas with potential for urban expansion, their importance as rural service centres is very much modified.
 North Wootton functions as a separate community with a range of facilities, but also supports the adjacent larger settlements.
 It has a close functional relationship with South Wootton and shares a number of facilities, including the park which is jointly managed.
 North Wootton benefits from public transport linkages to King's Lynn and other settlements.
 Being designated as the above makes North Wootton an appropriate area for limited growth to secure the sustainability of the settlement.
-This designation is expected to be retained in the replacement Local Plan. - 8.
+This designation is also being carried forward in the emerging Local Plan LP02. - 8.
 The current local plan (2016 Site Allocations and Development Management Policies Plan, para E5.4) sets out that there are no suitable sites for significant growth in North Wootton, due to constraints.
 These include its location within the Area of Outstanding Natural Beauty (AONB) and coastal flood zone.
-A. In November 2023, the Government re-branded AONBs as National Landscape areas.
-The reference to AONBs is, however, retained within this Plan, as it remains the correct term in law.
-The replacement Local Plan (anticipated adoption, spring 2025) seeks to encourage neighbourhood plans to promote site allocations in their plan area if appropriate sites come forward.
+As stated in para 4.1.22-4.1.23 of the emerging local plan review (2016-2039) under LPO2 Settlement Hierarchy, the Borough Council does not seek to make specific allocations for those areas who are preparing or have adopted a neighbourhood plan within the review period.
+This is because there is no absolute need for further allocations to meet the local housing need at this moment in time, instead they encourage neighbourhood plans to promote site allocations in their plan area if appropriate sites come forward.
 If neighbourhood plans choose to do this, new homes will be treated as additional flexibility or windfall rather than figures to be relied upon for calculating the local housing need1. - 9.
-The King's Lynn and West Norfolk Local Plan, Sites and Allocations Development Management Plan (SADMP) 2016, did not allocated any land for development in North Wootton (Figure 1) and there is no allocation proposed in the draft replacement local plan either.
+The King's Lynn and West Norfolk Local Plan, Sites and Allocations Development Management Plan (SADMP) 2016, did not allocated any land for development in North Wootton (Figure 1).
+There is no allocation proposed for the emerging local plan review (2016-2039) either.
 Whilst North Wootton is encouraged in the local plan review to consider appropriate allocations regarding its status in the settlement hierarchy, the parish has chosen not to do so since there is no absolute need.

-1 Local Plan Review Pre-Submission Stage 2021 - Keystone (objective.co.uk)
+1 Local Plan Review Pre-Submission Stage 2021 - Keystone (objective.co.uk) North Wootton Neighbourhood Development Plan 2022-2036, made November 2024